Skip to main content

 Attire photo

-• Pros upload a video of themselves demonstrating a skill (e.g. mixing a drink or chopping an onion) that is reviewed and approved by Instawork’s Operations team
+• Proving specific skills via video demonstrations: Pros upload a video of themselves demonstrating a skill (e.g. mixing a drink or chopping an onion) which is reviewed and approved by Instawork’s Operations team.

 Did this answer your question?